pupperemeritus/EE-ONE-D/docs/typographical_search.md

 Initializes the class with the given input string, metric, and pre-trained model name.
 Sets up the tokenizer and model for **NLP tasks**.\
 \
-The tasks in question are:\
+The tasks in question are:

-1. Tokenization: *Breaking down the input text into smaller units or subwords per se.*\
+1. Tokenization: *Breaking down the input text into smaller units or subwords per se.*
-2. Word Similarity Calculation: *Comparing words to find those that are similar to the input word.*\
+2. Word Similarity Calculation: *Comparing words to find those that are similar to the input word.*
-3. Encoding Text: *Converting words or sentences into numerical representations that can be understood by machine learning models.* This is done using a pre-trained language model.\
+3. Encoding Text: *Converting words or sentences into numerical representations that can be understood by machine learning models.*
-4. Cosine Similarity Calculation: *Measuring the similarity between two vectors representing text embeddings.*\
+4. Cosine Similarity Calculation: *Measuring the similarity between two vectors representing text embeddings.*
-5. Neighbor Retrieval: *Searching through a corpus of words to find those that are similar to the input word, often using metrics like edit distance.*\
+5. Neighbor Retrieval: *Searching through a corpus of words to find those that are similar to the input word, often using metrics like edit distance.*

 **tokenize_inputs**`(self)`\
 Tokenizes the input string using the tokenizer.